What’s On: Guide to Christmas markets this festive season

 Avebury House kicks off the month with a Friday evening market that promises a range of homemade, bespoke gifts from their range of stallholders.

-Food trucks, games and music will also be a part of the action that starts at 5.30pm in Richmond on Eveleyn Couzins Avenue.
+Food trucks, games and music will also be a part of the action that starts at 5.30pm in Richmond on Eveleyn Couzins Ave.

 Popular Christchurch hospitality hotspot, Riverside Market, is jumping on board the festive market season, with a full day Christmas themed craft market in their car park.

-On Saturday from 10am to 6pm the Lichfield Street carpark will have a selection of stalls selling everything from Christmas ornaments to fine art.
+On Saturday from 10am to 6pm, the Lichfield St car park will have a selection of stalls selling everything from Christmas ornaments to fine art.

 The Christchurch Arts Centre Market is a weekly stable open every Sunday rain or shine offering delicious foods and treats alongside vintage clothes, and handmade crafts and products.

-Their dedicated Christmas market will take over the square this Sunday, situated on the corner of Worcester Street and Rolleston Avenue, promising beautiful festive treasures.
+Their dedicated Christmas market will take over the square this Sunday, situated on the corner of Worcester St and Rolleston Ave, promising beautiful festive treasures.

-Santa is swapping his boots for a set of jandals as he takes part in the New Brighton Christmas parade that kicks off at 10.30am on the corners of Marine Parade and Hawke Street.
+Santa is swapping his boots for a set of jandals as he takes part in the New Brighton Christmas parade that kicks off at 10.30am on the corners of Marine Pde and Hawke St.

 Market stalls and entertainment are open until 2pm and feature free face painting, a bouncy castle, and an array of arts, crafts, giftware and delicious foods.